-Diagnostics for Factory-Installed Drive Devices Not Supported by the Diagnostics CD
+Diagnostics for Factory-Installed Drive Devices

-Use these procedures as a general check of any factory-installed DOS-supported drive device not detected by the Diagnostics CD.
+Use these procedures as a general check of any factory-installed drive devices including diskette, hard disk, and CD-ROM.

 Note: While performing this check, you may need to enter and exit Microsoft Windows 95 several times.
 When instructed to select an icon or button, double-click on the item with the mouse.